What Is the Endocrine System?

 - Thymus.
 This gland makes white blood cells called T-lymphocytes that fight infection and are crucial as a child's immune system develops.
 The thymus starts to shrink after puberty.

 - Adrenals.
 Best known for making the "fight or flight" hormone adrenaline (also called epinephrine), these two glands also make hormones called corticosteroids.
-They affect your metabolism and sexual function, among other things.
+They affect your metabolism heart rate, oxygen intake, blood flow, and sexual function, among other things.